Mr-Anas1/FAQ-Page/README.md

+# FAQ-Page
-# FAQ-Page using HTML, CSS and JS.
+FAQ page using HTML, CSS and JS.